-With more technological advances to unlock emerging natural gas plays in the U.S. onshore, gas reserve additions continued to surpass oil reserve growth last year, with the top 50 U.S. producers increasing total gas reserves by 11.8% to 127.8 Tcf, according to a survey unveiled last week by energy analyst John S. Herold.
+With more technological advances to unlock emerging natural gas plays in the U.S. onshore, gas reserve additions continued to surpass oil reserve growth last year, with the top 50 U.S. producers increasing total gas reserves by 11.8% to 127.8 Tcf, according to a survey by energy analyst John S. Herold.

 Herold co-director of equity research Nicholas D. Cacchione and analyst Dan Pratt unveiled the results of the company’s 2005 upstream performance review during a conference call on Thursday.
 The leading producers were determined according to their oil and gas reserve data and costs.
 Producers leading the list accounted for 74% of the Energy Information Administration’s reported U.S. oil and natural gas reserves.

 Organic reserve growth showed the most strength, with extensions and discoveries up 14%, and improved recovery gaining almost 80%.
 Revisions also were ahead six-fold.
 Gas-rich reserve purchases climbed 7.5%, while reserve sales were 500 Bcf less at 1.4 Tcf.

 Most of the gas reserve sales were along the Gulf Coast and in the Gulf of Mexico, as producers shed higher risk acreage to concentrate their efforts onshore in some of the emerging and less expensive gas plays.
 But as those gas reserves onshore grew, total U.S. gas production from the selected group of producers fell for the second consecutive year to 9.9 Tcf, the survey found.